 In addition, the Compensation Committee reviewed broader market compensation survey data from Aon's Global Life Sciences survey reflecting companies of similar size, both in terms of market capitalization and number of employees, operating in the biopharmaceutical industry.
-The analysis of the peer companies above and this additional market data were used in determining salary, non-equity compensation targets and equity awards for 2022, including in confirming that compensation was competitive both in terms of each element of compensation and total compensation.
-The Compensation Committee used the data from the 2021 peer companies to determine appropriate base salary increases and equity grants to award to executive officers who were promoted during 2022.
+The analysis of the peer companies above and this additional market data were used in determining salary, non-equity compensation targets and equity awards for 2023, including in confirming that compensation was competitive both in terms of each element of compensation and total compensation.

 Market data is used to determine whether a named executive officer's salary, bonus opportunity and equity incentives are competitive both in terms of each element of compensation and total compensation.
-When setting the compensation for the named executive officers for 2022, Aon prepared an extensive analysis of compensation-related data specific to the life science industry and recommendations to review prior to making any compensation decisions.
+When setting the compensation for the named executive officers for 2023, Compensia prepared an extensive analysis of compensation-related data specific to the life science industry and recommendations to review prior to making any compensation decisions.